The Language of Generalization: Case Study 1: Generic Language

-Learning from generalizations about categories (i.e., \emph{generic language}; e.g., \enquote{Dogs bark.}) is believed to play a central role in concept and theory formation (e.g., Gelman, 2004), stereotype propagation (Rhodes et al., 2012), motivation (Cimpian et al., 2007), and many other facets of everyday reasoning.
+Learning from generic language (i.e., generalizations about categories; e.g., \enquote{Dogs bark.}) is believed to play a central role in concept and theory formation (e.g., Gelman, 2004), stereotype propagation (Rhodes et al., 2012), motivation (Cimpian et al., 2007), and many other facets of everyday reasoning.
 In addition, generics have been the case study of choice for the semantics of the language of generalization because of their tantalizing similarity to quantified statements (e.g., \enquote{Most dogs bark}).
-However, intuitions and empirical data argue that generics simply do not reduce to quantified statements in a simple way (Cimpian, Brandone, \& Gelman, 2010; e.g., Khemlani et al., 2012; Prasada et al., 2013).
+However, intuitions and empirical data argue that generics simply do not reduce to quantified statements in a simple way (e.g., Khemlani et al., 2012; Cimpian et al., 2010; Prasada et al., 2013).

-We first investigate how the \emph{underspecified threshold} endorsement model predicts actual human endorsements of generic statements.
-We measure endorsement for thirty generic sentences that cover a range of conceptual distinctions previously discussed in the empirical literature on generics (Prasada et al., 2013): characteristic features displayed by a majority (e.g., \enquote{Ducks have wings.}), characteristic features displayed by a minority (e.g., \enquote{Robins lay eggs.}), features that are \emph{striking} or \emph{dangerous} (e.g. \enquote{Mosquitos carry malaria.}), noncharacteristic features displayed by a minority (e.g., \enquote{Robins are female.}), and features that are totally absent (e.g. \enquote{Lions lay eggs.}).
-We further craft sentences with the goal of eliciting the full range of acceptability judgments (intuitively: \enquote{true}, \enquote{false}, and \enquote{indeterminate}) for generics with properties of low, medium, and high referent-prevalence (Expt.
+We first investigate how the uncertain threshold endorsement model predicts actual human endorsements of generic statements.
+We measure endorsement for thirty generic sentences that cover a range of conceptual distinctions previously discussed in the empirical literature on generics (Prasada et al., 2013): characteristic features displayed by a majority (e.g., \enquote{Ducks have wings.}), characteristic features displayed by a minority (e.g., \enquote{Robins lay eggs.}), features that are striking or dangerous (e.g. \enquote{Mosquitos carry malaria.}), noncharacteristic features displayed by a minority (e.g., \enquote{Robins are female.}), and features that are totally absent (e.g. \enquote{Lions lay eggs.}).
+We further craft sentences with the goal of eliciting the full range of acceptability judgments (intuitively: \emph{true}, \emph{false}, and \emph{indeterminate}) for generics with properties of low, medium, and high referent-prevalence (Expt.
 1a).
 We examine generics about animal categories in order to reliably measure the prior belief distribution over the prevalence of features \(P(p)\).
 The prevalence elicitation procedure (Expt.
 1b) includes measurements of the referent-prevalence \(p\) for different categories (e.g., \(P(x \text{ lays eggs} \mid x \text{ is a robin})\)), allowing us to generate predictions for the endorsement model (Eq. \ref{eq:S1}) as well as for simpler, alternative models.